Official CAD Training and Certification | Autodesk

 Autodesk certifications highlight advanced skills in your industry.
 Get hired, stand out in your career, and add your digital badge to your public profiles.

-Go to Autodesk forums and blogs to connect with your peers, ask questions, and share information.
-There is also a vibrant education community.
+Go to Autodesk forums and blogs (English) to connect with your peers, ask questions, and share information.
+There is also a vibrant education community (English).

 Autodesk University is the conference for those who make anything.
 AU brings together Design and Make industry innovators in architecture, engineering, construction, product design, manufacturing, media and entertainment, to share ideas, advance industry practices, and explore opportunities for the future.
 Explore AU on-demand sessions for every Design and Make professional.